YasserGersy/cazador_unr/doc/FileHeaderFix.md

 ```
-In linux you can use :
+You can use any signature , In unix you can use :

 ```
 printf "25\x50\x44\x46\x2d\x31\x2e\x35" | cat - oldfile.pdf > newfile.pdf